NVIDIA-AI-IOT/nanosam/README.md

 ## :thumbsup: Usage

-Using NanoSAM from Python is easy.
+Using NanoSAM from Python looks like this

 ```python3
 from nanosam.utils.predictor import Predictor